joeltg/fp16/README.md

 `NaN` is always encoded as `0x7e00`, which extends the pattern of how browsers serialize `NaN` in 32 bits and is the recommendation [in the CBOR spec](https://www.rfc-editor.org/rfc/rfc8949.html#name-deterministically-encoded-c).

 This library is TypeScript-native, ESM-only, and has zero dependencies.
-It works in Node and the browser.
+It works in Node, the browser, and Deno.

 ## Table of Contents